bryanotoole/Keylogger-Demo/README.md

 - Set up a virtual machine for testing a keylogger program run by Windows Visual Studio 2022.
 - Whitelisted keylogger file in Windows Defender to allow for testing and execution.
 - Configured a C# keylogger template to meet custom parameters.
--	Linked a test Gmail account to the C# using a uniquely generated app password for third party connections.
+-	Linked a test Gmail account to the C# using a uniquely generated app password for third-party connections.
 -	Set keylogger to record 150 bytes before sending the log to the test Gmail address.
--	Modified the Output Type of the script so the log screen is not visible as the keylogger is running.
+-	Modified the Output Type of the script so the keylogger will run discretely in the background.
--	Demonstrated the keylogger harvesting login credentials to a banking website and having those logs sent to the test email address.
+-	Demonstrated the keylogger harvesting login credentials to a banking website and sending those logs to the test email address.
--	Located executable file for this project to show that it could theoretically be shared with others or installed on other machines.
+-	Located the executable file for this project to show that it could theoretically be shared with others or installed on other machines.
 -	Created a task in Task Scheduler for the keylogger to run upon machine startup.
--	Removed keylogger files from Defender whitelist, then tried running executable file to simulate real time protection from such threats.
+-	Removed keylogger files from Defender whitelist, then tried running executable file to simulate real-time protection from such threats.

 ## Skills Learned
 - Keylogger creation